 - Huntsville International Airport (HSV) serves more than 1.2 million passengers annually with nonstop service to major cities including Chicago, Dallas, Orlando, and Washington D.C.

-In fact, that inventory of available homes represents just 1.3 months of supply, meaning that the housing market in Huntsville strongly favors sellers.
-The National Association of Realtors (NAR) notes that a six month supply of homes indicates a relatively balanced market, while any supply less than six months tends to push prices up more rapidly.
+This means that the housing market in Huntsville strongly favors sellers.
+As the National Association of Realtors (NAR) notes, a six month supply of homes indicates a relatively balanced market, while any supply less than six months tends to push prices up more rapidly.

 Key Market Stats:

-- Square foot listing price in Huntsville is $111 vs. $109 per square foot in the Huntsville metropolitan area.
+- Square foot listing price of a home in Huntsville is $152.

 The rental market in Huntsville also has a high price-to-rent ratio driven by the shortage of housing and the demand for off campus housing from students attending Alabama A&M and The University of Alabama in Huntsville.